reef-defi/reef-docs/content/docs/governance/validators.md

 Congratulations, you are now a candidate validator.
 To become elected as a Validator you will need to get Nominator's support and win the elections.
 Good luck!

+### Identity
+To make yourself identifiable to the Reef community you can set on-chain identity for your address.
+The identity consists of display name, as well as socials (website, twitter, etc).

+The easiest way to set the idenitity is via the [console](https://console.reefscan.com/#/accounts).